 Dealing with addiction in the family is a very stressful experience.
 You may be at your wit’s end and worried about your loved one’s health and safety.
 Perhaps you’re frustrated, feeling that your friend or family member is in denial about needing help.
 When other attempts to get them into treatment haven’t worked, or you’re unsure about how to approach the topic, an intervention can be beneficial.

 So, what’s an intervention and how do interventions work?
-An intervention is a highly structured, planned conversation involving close family and friends, the person in active addiction, and an intervention specialist.
-Northbound has a team of on-site interventionists as well as a network of connections throughout the country to assist with out-of-state interventions.
-You do not have to go through the process alone.
+An intervention is a highly structured, planned conversation involving close family and friends, the person with an active addiction, and an intervention specialist.
+Northbound’s rehabilitation center has a team of on-site interventionists, as well as a network of connections throughout the country, to assist with out-of-state interventions.
+You do not have to go through the intervention process alone.

-Maybe you’re wondering if an intervention is something you should consider.
+Maybe you’re wondering if a professional intervention is something you should consider.
 What if it’s not time yet?
-Perhaps my family member isn’t really ready to talk about it.
-Or what if you don’t really need to hold an intervention for your loved one?
+Perhaps you fear your family member isn’t ready to talk about it.
+Or what if you don’t really need to hold an alcohol or drug addiction intervention for your loved one?
 It’s common to have questions and concerns like these.
-In fact, many people who are in or have been in your shoes have wondered the exact same things.
+In fact, many people who are (or have been) in your shoes have wondered the exact same things.
 It’s all part of the intervention process.

-The truth of the matter is that, in all honesty, your family member may never be “ready to talk about it”.
-He or she might not ever feel truly comfortable discussing addiction with you.
-But, that doesn’t mean you should continue to wait for the “right time”.
-That time might not ever really come.
+The truth of the matter is that your family member may never be “ready to talk about it.”
+They might never feel truly comfortable discussing their addiction with you.
+But that doesn’t mean you should continue to wait for the “right time” because it may never come.
 So, it’s up to you to help your struggling friend or family member before the situation worsens.

-If you’re still unsure, however, about carrying out an intervention, don’t feel ashamed or guilty.
-This is a very challenging and difficult thing to do.
-But, it may be your only chance to help the person you love to break completely free from substance abuse.
+If you’re still unsure about how to stage an intervention, Northbound Treatment is here to assist.
+This is a very challenging thing to do.
+And yet it may be your only chance to help the person you love to break free from substance abuse.
 So, if you think an intervention might be necessary but you’re not quite sure, it’s best to keep an eye out for the signs.

 Here are some common signs that it’s time for an intervention:

 - Your loved one has an increased level of tolerance.
-Have you noticed that he or she drinks a little more alcohol in one setting than before?
-Maybe the individual is using more medication than normal.
-Perhaps he or she takes pain pills “just in case”.
+Have you noticed they drink a little more alcohol in one setting than before?
+Maybe they’re using more medication than usual, or perhaps they take pain pills “just in case.”

 - The individual is spending more and more time alone.
 Maybe your friend or family member is starting to show signs of social isolation.
-The person may be spending less time with family members and friends.
-Even the things they used to really enjoy may seem less interesting for them.
+Your loved one might also lose interest in things they used to enjoy.

-- Financial hardship and problems are becoming more prevalent.
-Addiction has a way of causing people to struggle financially.
-This is due to many reasons.
-For one, continuous alcohol or drug use tends to rewire the brain and cause impairment of judgment.
-This may lead people to make decisions that are irresponsible and unhealthy.
-Also, when a person depends on alcohol or drugs, it means they struggle to function without that substance.
-As a result, the individual will feel that they must do whatever is necessary in order to by more.
-This may include using money to pay for drugs instead of bills.
+- Financial hardship is becoming apparent.
+Addiction has a way of causing people to struggle financially, as continuous alcohol or drug use can rewire the brain and cause impaired judgment.
+This may lead people to make irresponsible decisions.
+Also, when a person depends on alcohol or drugs, they struggle to function without it.
+As a result, they often spend a substantial amount of their money obtaining their drug of choice.

-- Your loved one has lost a job or failed classes in college.
+- Your loved one has lost a job or failed classes.
 Many times, people who suffer from addiction struggle to succeed in school or at work.
-They may have difficulty getting to work on time because of the effects of drugs or alcohol.
-Or, they might struggle to keep up with their studies.
-This might be a sign of substance use problems.
+They may have difficulty getting to work on time, or they might struggle to keep up with their studies.

-- There’s a lack of self-care.
-Addiction can cause people to lose interest in self-care.
-Individuals may not practice good hygiene and they may often appear to be disheveled and unkempt.
+- There’s an obvious lack of self-care.
+Addiction can cause people to lose interest in personal hygiene, nutrition, and physical fitness.

 The Importance of Professional Guidance

-- create a narrative of what each person will say (usually in the form of a letter)
+- Create a narrative of what each person will say

-- determine a plan of action when your loved one either accepts or refuses treatment
+- Determine a plan of action for when your loved one either accepts or refuses treatment

-An interventionist can give you the guidance you need when it comes to carrying out an intervention process.
-This individual can walk you through the beginning stages, helping you to figure out the best time or place for the intervention.
-They can also help you develop a good team to carry out the intervention.
-Finally, the interventionist can be present during the meeting to help provide guidance throughout the encounter.
-This may be extremely beneficial because interventions can be very emotional and it can be hard to stay on track.
-The professional individual can help to keep everything together in those difficult moments.
+A professional interventionist will walk you through setting it up, helping you to figure out the best time or place for the confrontation.
+They can also help you recruit a good intervention team to carry out the process.
+Finally, the intervention specialist can be present during the meeting to help guide and mediate if needed.
+This may be extremely beneficial because interventions can be very emotional, and it can be hard to stay on track.
+The professional interventionist can help to keep everything together in those trying moments.

-Let Us Help You and Your Family Today
+Let Northbound Treatment Help You and Your Family

+It’s never too late to get your loved one the help they need.
 Here at Northbound, we truly believe that recovery is possible.
-Through an organized intervention, our team can help your loved one to break out of the cycle of denial and move in a positive direction.
-When they enroll in one of our alcohol or drug rehab programs, you can have peace of mind knowing that they are in a safe environment receiving the personalized treatment they need.
-In addition, family members are engaged in the recovery process as well.
-It’s not too late to get your loved one the help they need at Northbound.
+Through an organized intervention, our team can help your loved one break the cycle of denial and steer their life in a positive direction.
+When they enroll in one of our alcohol or drug rehab programs, you can have peace of mind knowing that they’re in a safe environment receiving the personalized treatment they need.
+In addition, family members are engaged in the recovery process.

-If you’re concerned about someone you love, contact Northbound today about talking to an intervention specialist.
-Just give us a call at (866) 311-0003 to learn more about how we can help you and your family.
+If you’re concerned about someone you love, contact Northbound Treatment today about talking to an intervention specialist.
+Give us a call at (888) 978-8649.